-By Jennifer Bennett
+Guest post by Jennifer Bennett

 Montenegro is truly a one-of-a-kind place.
 Bordering Bosnia and Herzegovina, as well as Serbia and Kosovo, the country is smaller than Connecticut, and home of only about 650,000 people.
 When you live here, you’ll have access to some of the best things that Eastern Europe has to offer, and a truly unique lifestyle.